 This money saving booking engine uses a system called Split ticketing.
 On a typical journey, say an off peak fare, Birmingham to Leeds costs £58.10.
 But using Split ticketing it would be £37.90, saving a whopping £20.20.
+Peak time savings can be even bigger.
+Split ticketing works by us amalgamating cheaper tickets along that route, say, Birmingham to Derby, Derby to Sheffield, Sheffield to Leeds, but only if the journey stops en route.
 'Old school' synthesiser built 40 years on.
 An electronic sequencer and synthesiser has been built based on designs produced more than 40 years ago by electronic music pioneer Daphne Oram.

 Ms Oram who died in 2003, co-founded the BBC Radiophonic Workshop and developed a system of creating sounds and compositions using drawings.
-The machine is thought to have remained unfinished in her own lifetime.
 Tim Peake returns to Earth.
 Summary British astronaut Tim Peake has returned to Earth after a six-month stay aboard the International Space Station (ISS)During his mission, Major Peake completed the first spacewalk by a UK astronaut and ran the London MarathonHe completed 2,976 orbits of Earth and covered a distance of roughly 125 million kmA Soyuz capsule carrying Major Peake, American Tim Kopra and Russian Yuri Malenchenko undocked from the ISS at 06:53 BSTAfter plunging through the atmosphere the capsule touched down in Kazakhstan at 10:15 BSTAll three crew members are safe and are undergoing routine medical checks.

 25 01 16 hawking reith with shukmanv2.